 - a) Less-Than-Significant Impact.
-The proposed project will not conflict with any applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and greenways, pedestrian and bicycle paths, and mass transit. - b) Less than Significant Impact.
-The proposed project will not conflict with an applicable congestion management program, including but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways.
-The proposed project will have a less than significant increase in traffic in relation to the existing traffic load and capacity of the street system.
+The proposed Project will not conflict with any applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and greenways, pedestrian and bicycle paths, and mass transit. - b) Less than Significant Impact.
+The proposed Project will not conflict with an applicable congestion management program, including but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways.
+The proposed Project will have a less than significant increase in traffic in relation to the existing traffic load and capacity of the street system.
 At the initiation of project construction, equipment that may include water trucks, backhoes, trenchers, and scrapers, will be mobilized to the project site using Lear Avenue.
 This equipment will then be stored onsite for the duration of construction and used as construction progresses.
-Additional vehicles delivering the machinery that will be used during the lifetime of project will also be necessary.
-As a result, impacts to local traffic on Lear Avenue due to mobilizing construction equipment and delivery of machinery will be extremely short-term.
-Signage and flagman will be utilized if needed to decrease delays on Lear Avenue.
-Daily increases to traffic volumes during construction will primarily result from project personnel commuting to and from the work site.
-Based on the number of construction personnel anticipated for the proposed project, the volume increase will be negligible to the typical traffic volume on Lear Avenue.
-The project developer will also comply with the mitigation measures below to ensure that impacts are less than significant.
+Table XVI-1 summarizes anticipated construction traffic for the proposed Project.